Fitbit Inspire

 Our Quick Take

-The Fitbit Inspire is a slim, sleek, and leak-proof exercise tracker that offers a great performance in the features it offers, while also offering numerous accessories to change the look.
+The Fitbit Inspire is a slim, sleek, and leak-proof exercise tracker that delivers strong performance, while also offering numerous accessories to change the look.

-Its biggest problem is the Inspire HR, which offers significantly further features and useful bones too for only a little further.
-The Inspire only offers introductory shadowing and introductory sleep shadowing- and while it does both well, the £ 70 RRP is a lot to pay for what’s basically an enough pedometer.
-Fortunately, deals have made this further affordable and opened this gap up a little further.
+Its biggest problem is Inspire HR, which offers significantly more features and useful bones for only a little more.
+The Inspire only offers introductory shadowing and introductory sleep shadowing, and while it does both well, the £70 RRP is a lot to pay for what’s basically an adequate pedometer.
+Fortunately, deals have made this more affordable and narrowed the gap a little.

-We love the Sangria model of the Inspire and we really enjoyed wearing it for its comfort and style, but we would recommend spending the extra money for the Inspire HR to really get the most out of Fitbit's excellent platform and everything it offers.
+We love the Inspire's Sangria model and really enjoyed wearing it for its comfort and style, but we recommend spending the extra money on the Inspire HR to get the most out of Fitbit’s excellent platform and everything it offers.

 Fitbit Inspire Design and Screen